 Recommendation letters provide admission committees with information that may or may not be found in a college application, including academic and work achievements, character references, and personal details.

-Employment Letters of Recommendation
+Employment Letters of Recommendation (Career References)

 Generally, employment recommendation letters include information about employment history, job performance, work ethic, and personal accomplishments.
+The letters are usually written by former (or current employers) or a direct supervisor.
+Co-workers are also acceptable, but not as desirable as employers or supervisors.

 Character recommendations or character references are often used for housing accommodations, legal situations, child adoption, and other similar situations where character may be called into questions.
 Almost everyone needs this type of recommendation letter at some point in their life.
 These recommendation letters are often written by former employers, landlords, business associates, neighbors, doctors, acquaintances, etc. The most appropriate person varies depending upon what the letter of recommendation will be used for.